dogoncouch/libmarklar/README.md

 # marklar

 Library function: Returns the number of marklar in your marklar, and the average marklar size.
+Documentation coming soon.